About Tinker’s Creek Watershed Partners

 Tinker’s Creek History

 Tinker’s Creek Watershed Partners (TCWP) is a non-profit, 501(c)(3) watershed organization officially established in 2006.
-Our mission is to protect and restore water quality and habitats of the Tinker’s Creek watershed through community partnerships.
-The Tinker’s Creek watershed drains 96.4 square miles and is the largest tributary to the Cuyahoga River.
+Our mission is to protect and restore water quality and habitats of the Tinker’s Creek and Brandywine Creek watersheds through community partnerships.
+Tinker’s Creek watershed drains 96.4 square miles and is the largest tributary to the Cuyahoga River.
 The watershed area spans 24 communities in Cuyahoga, Summit, Portage and Geauga counties.

-TCWP is governed by 16 dedicated volunteer Board of Directors who bring a variety of expertise in the fields of stormwater management, environmental education, engineering, natural resources conservation, planning, and economic development.
-TCWP is guided in their efforts to protect and restore the watershed and educate the public by the State-endorsed Tinker’s Creek Watershed Action Plan (WAP).
-The group’s mission along with the WAP shaped the goals of TCWP.
+TCWP is governed by a volunteer Board of Directors who bring a variety of expertise in the fields of stormwater management, environmental education, engineering, natural resources conservation, planning, law, economic development and other areas.
+TCWP is guided in their efforts to protect and restore the watershed and educate the public by four Ohio and U.S. EPA-endorsed non-point source implementation strategic plans (NPS-IS Plans).
+Each plan encompasses a subset of the Tinker’s Creek watershed and Brandywine Creek watershed.
+They can be found under the Information tab.

 E-mail: [email protected]

 Justin Czekaj, Stacey Faile, Charlie Uray and Chris Vild

 Dr. Matheny is the Executive Director of Tinker’s Creek Watershed Partners (TCWP).
 In this role, she leads the organization’s vision and mission, oversees operations, finances, and programs, and serves as a liaison between the board and staff.